kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

     }

     /*
-     *  Split pseudocode:
+     *  split pseudocode:
      *
-     *  Upon encountering a four node: split it into a 2-node by doing:
+     *  Upon encountering a four node, it is split into a 2-node by doing:
      *
-     *  1. We move the largest key into a new 2-node and then connect the two right most children of the inputted 4-node to it.
+     *  1. move the largest key into a newly create 2-node, and then connect the two right-most children of the prior four node to it.
-     *  2. We convert pnode into a 2-node by setting totalItems to 1, but keeping its smallest key and its two left-most chidren,
+     *  2. convert pnode into a 2-node by setting totalItems to 1, keeping its smallest key and its two left-most chidren,
      *  3. We move the middle key up to the parent( which we know is not a 4-node; otherwise, it too would have already been split), and we connect the new node step from #1 to
      *    it as a new child.
      *
      *  Note: if pnode is the root, we special case this by creating a new root above the current root.
-     *
      */
     template<typename Key, typename Value> void tree234<Key, Value>::split(Node *pnode) noexcept
     {
        // 1. create a new node from largest key and adopt pnode's tworight most children